Grandpa Mark's Meatloaf - ButterYum

 Believe it or not, my mother didn't do meatloaf.
 She didn't do a whole lot of foods other people's mothers made... no casseroles, no cool whip, no country time lemonade (sniff-sniff).
 For dinner we had one of two things, pasta or some sort of roasted meat with veggies on the side.
 That was it, A or B. Nothing wrong with that, but I don't think I had my first bite of meatloaf until I was in my 20s.
 I liked it, the hubby liked it, the kids liked it (except for the picky one), but I didn't think to make it very often because it just wasn't one of the food memories I grew up with.

 So I was looking at a blog post the other day about a girl who's late father-in-law, Grandpa Mark, made a mean meatloaf.
 It was such a sweet post that I decided to give the recipe a try.
 I'm so glad I did because we really liked it, even the picky one (he had 3rds!).
-I've made the recipe twice now, once as written, and once with a slight modification (see the note below the recipe for an explanation).
-Thanks for a great recipe, Jamie.
+I've made the recipe twice now, once as written, and once with modifications to suit my family (which is how I'll be sharing the recipe with you below).
 It's already a new favorite!

 Grandpa Mark's Meatloaf